Zaneham/Wu/README.md

 Developed by **Zane Hambly**, the toolkit provides a systematic framework for the technical examination of digital evidence across multiple modality-specific dimensions.
 Whilst the toolkit does not explicitly target wholly synthetic generative content, the forensic methodology employed frequently identifies anomalies in AI-augmented media through the detection of proxy technical inconsistencies, as further detailed in the associated limitations and methodology documentation.

+## Importaant note:

+ZH: This program is still in active development and will be worked on.
+I am currently working on:

+- ARM assembler for Mac support
+- RISC-V support
+- Python currently exists as a proof-of-concept.
+Over time this will be moved to cython and other critical loops will be ported into C
+- constant ongoing testing

+  If there are any requests or questions please feel free to leave an Issue.

 ## Installation

 ### Option 1: Python Package (Recommended for Development)